cran-task-views/Spatial/Spatial.md

 -   `r pkg("geometa")` provides classes and methods to write geographic metadata following the ISO and OGC metadata standards (ISO 19115, 19110, 19119) and export it as XML (ISO 19139) for later publication into metadata catalogues.
-Reverserly, geometa provides a way to read ISO 19139 metadata into R. The package extends `r pkg("sf")` to provide GML (ISO 19136) representation of geometries. `r pkg("geometa")` is under active development on
+Reversely, geometa provides a way to read ISO 19139 metadata into R. The package extends `r pkg("sf")` to provide GML (ISO 19136) representation of geometries. `r pkg("geometa")` is under active development on